-At this point, 21 companies decided to set up in the PIL’s new buildings.
-We find locomotives such as XDC (known internationally for its work in digital cinema), FX (a specialist in post-production and special effects), TWIST (animation and organisation of events), Sonicville (sound studio) and Nozon (animation studio currently working on Minuscule II, as well as Memnon (digitalisation of audiovisual archives), Picture Factory (animation studio for children’s films), (archiving), TSF, Cetemi and Eye-Lite Group (material rental and sale), Connect-On (event planning), Jim et Jules (production), Unicap (TV concepts and production) and YAKAFaire (graphic design, e-commerce).
+To date, 21 companies have decided to move into the new LIP buildings.
+We find there in particular locomotives like XDC (international reference in the field of digital cinema), FX (post-production and special effects specialist), the Twist (animation and organization of events), Sonicville (sound studio) or Nozon (animation studio working on Minuscule II), but also Memnon (digitization of audiovisual archives), Picture Factory (children’s film animation studio), (archiving), FST, Cetemi and Eye-Lite Group (equipment rental and sales), Connect-On (event organization), Jim et Jules (production), Unicap (TV concepts and production) or YAKAFaire (computer graphics, e-commerce).